 Provides training opportunities to child welfare providers across Florida to enhance professional development and leadership skills.
 Some areas covered in the trainings include organizational needs assessments, implementation of evidence-based practices, inservice training, and team building.

 Center for Advanced Studies in Child Welfare, University of Minnesota (2014)

 Describes the MSW Title IV-E Consortium in Minnesota, made up of three universities that work together with the goal of creating a statewide network of specialized advanced child welfare workers.
 The programs emphasize field placements in public or Tribal child welfare, coursework, and training.

 School of Social Welfare, University at Albany, State University of New York (2019)

 Works to identify and implement programs and activities to promote child welfare training and education and workforce stabilization and professionalization.
 The consortium is made up of 16 graduate and 28 undergraduate social work programs along with 57 county social service districts in New York.

 Offers training workshops on a variety of child welfare-related topics for social workers, counselors, and other direct-service providers in the Washington, DC, area.
 Trainings are also provided for government agencies and individual child welfare agencies.

-University Consortium for Children and Families (UCCF)
+UCLA Pritzker Center for Strengthening Children and Families